jsenv/core/README.md

 # dev-server

+- we must rollback to putting files inside build/compileId/ because subdomain will fail to load source file using /

+- browser and node system resolve must be overriden to use remapResolvedImport after systemjs has resolved

+- a function capabable of wrapping import map inside a folder (like build/best) will generate something like build/importMap.best.json build/importMap.worst.json

+- a function capable of generating importMap for node module "just" by passing it a folderPath it will read package.json and compare the filesystem structure to generate appropriate importMap.json this function result will write something like build/importMap.node-module.json

+- a function capable to merge importMap and will generate build/importMap.json

 - test all stuff inside dev-server-poc
 - create an other repo using dev-server-poc bundled files test the other repo can bundle dev-server-poc too